Das-Lieber/Simulator/README.md

 # Simulator
-8-axis robot processing simulation project, based on Qt development, opencascade library as the display kernel, robotics library as the robot modeling and computing kernel, mainly includes the following contents
+8-axis robot processing simulation project, developed by Qt, OpenCASCADE library as the display kernel, Robotics Library as the robot modeling and computing kernel, mainly includes the following contents

 1. Forward and reverse motion calculation of robot